Scheduling & Insurance Information for Referring Doctors & Their Staff

 We schedule an evaluation for all patients who have a tooth that may need a retreatment.
 Our office policy is such due to insurance frequency limitations and the need for more time given at a treatment appointment for some retreatments, due to large post, repairs or restorative work that may become loose or fall off during retreatment cases.
 Sometimes we will ask a patient to coordinate an appointment the same day with their general dentist due to leaking crowns on anterior teeth.

 Also, we do an evaluation first if the patient is under 17, we do not typically do treatment on children under the age of 13.
 We require a consultation first if your patient has high anxiety and requires us to call in medications.
 We do not schedule patients for an apicoectomy without an evaluation first.

 Any patient having routine endodontic treatment at our office will be given local anesthetic.
 We do not routinely give patients Nitrous gas, IV sedation or anti-anxiety medications.
 We work with a third party Ambulatory Anesthesia company for patients who wish to have IV sedation.
 A consultation with our office would be needed prior to IV sedation and additional information given to the patient about IV sedation and the cost is determined by the third-party group.
 The basic, estimated down payment starts at $500 and is not collected by our office.

-If you have a patient that is in need of Nitrous, the cost of Nitrous gas is $85 and will not be sent into insurance.
+If you have a patient that is in need of Nitrous, the cost of Nitrous gas is $85.
 If your patient requests Nitrous please let us know at the time the appointment is set up.
 We need extra time for Nitrous patients.